Dacine-Benzidane/MeetSpace/README.md

 1. Visitor: Can browse available rooms without creating an account.

-2.Client: Can book rooms after creating an account.
+2. Client: Can book rooms after creating an account.

-3.Owner: Can add, modify, or delete rooms offered for rent and view client reviews.
+3. Owner: Can add, modify, or delete rooms offered for rent and view client reviews.

 4. Administrator: Can manage users (clients and owners) and the rooms offered.

 <br />